Cambodia

 Cambodia as an ODF provider

-Phnom Penh has contributed to the ASEAN Coordinating Centre for Humanitarian Assistance on Disaster Management, with small annual amounts provided between 2015 and 2021.
-The country has also made timely donations in response to specific events, such as more than $100,000 to Laos following floods in 2018 Inter-SEA019.
-It also provided $3 million and 500,000 doses of Covid-19 vaccine to Laos in 2021 Inter-SEA026.
+Phnom Penh has contributed to the ASEAN Coordinating Centre for Humanitarian Assistance on Disaster Management via small annual amounts provided between 2015 and 2022.
+It has also made timely donations in response to specific events, such as more than $100,000 to Laos following floods in 2018.
+It also provided $3 million and 500,000 doses of Covid-19 vaccine to Laos in 2021.

 1.0x